xalaida/laravel-geonames/README.md

 The MIT License (MIT).
 Please see [LICENSE](LICENSE.md) for more information.

-## To Do
+## 🔨 To Do

-- [ ] add downloader decorator that uses already downloaded files instead of updating them even if size is changed (prevent de-sync at UTC 00:00 when new file is uploaded during seed process)
+- [ ] add downloader decorator that uses already downloaded files instead of updating them even if size is changed (prevent de-sync at UTC 00:00 when new file is uploaded during seed process).
+- [ ] refactor seeders to use DI parser and downloader.
+- [ ] add possibility to define download sources (only cities, no-countries or archive for specific countries).
+- [ ] consider local seeding with testing data